 If you choose to dilute a concentrated form of permethrin like Martin’s 10% Permethrin, you need to reduce it to the 0.5% concentration recommended for clothing treatment.
-A 32 ounce (1 quart) size bottle of Martin’s 10% Permethrin comes with a built-in measuring cup which is useful for this process.
+Many concentrated Permethrin solutions come with a built-in measuring cup for this process.

-Precautions.
-Martin’s 10% Permethrin is a neurotoxin and you do not want to get it on you or inhale its fumes.
-See the manufacturer’s safety sheet for more information.
-I recommend wearing protective gloves when working with it, keeping it away from all animals, food, and water supplies, and only using it in a shady, well-ventilated, outdoor area.
-All of the containers used to hold Permethrin should also be properly labelled and disposed of as recommended on the product label by the manufacturer.
+I recommend wearing protective gloves when working with Permethrin in any concentration, keeping it away from all animals, food, and water supplies, and only using it in a shady, well-ventilated, outdoor area.
+All of the containers used to hold Permethrin should also be properly labeled and disposed of as recommended on the product label by the manufacturer.

 What’s the best way to soak your clothes with Permethrin?

-While you can dip your clothes in a large bucket of 0.5% Permethrin (some people hold Permethrin Parties to do this with friends), I prefer bagging them individually in 1 gallon freezer bags and pouring a smaller quantity of Permethrin solution into each bag.
-This eliminates having a large amount of left-over Permethrin that is complicated to safely dispose or store.
+While you can dip your clothes in a large bucket of 0.5% Permethrin (some people hold Permethrin Parties to do this with friends), I prefer bagging them individually in 1-gallon freezer bags and pouring a smaller quantity of Permethrin solution into each bag.
+This eliminates having a large amount of leftover Permethrin that is complicated to safely dispose or store.
 It also prevents the accidental inhalation that mist if you spray rather than soak your garments.

 I then massage the liquid into the garment and let it sit for a few hours to fully soak through all the layers of clothing, before pulling it out of the bag and hanging it up to dry in the shade.
-Sunlight breaks down Permethrin, so you should avoid drying Permethrin soaked clothing on a clothesline in the sun.
+Sunlight breaks down Permethrin, so you should avoid drying Permethrin-soaked clothing on a clothesline in the sun.
 Just let it air dry.